Department of Molecular Microbiology

 Phone: 314-747-5597

-The Doering lab studies the opportunistic fungal pathogen Cryptococcus neoformans, with the dual motivations of elucidating basic biology and identifying potential drug targets.
-Projects include studies of the synthesis and regulation of the main cryptococcal virulence factor, its polysaccharide capsule, and host-fungal interactions.
-Current approaches include those of biochemistry, cell and molecular biology, and genetics; studies also include high-throughput analysis of host-pathogen interactions and computational approaches to reconstructing the capsule regulatory network.
+We study the opportunistic fungal pathogen Cryptococcus neoformans, with the dual motivations of elucidating basic biology and identifying potential drug targets.
+Topic areas include the synthesis of the polysaccharide capsule that is the main cryptococcal virulence factor, host-fungal interactions, transcriptional regulation, fungal cell biology, and genomic determinants of cryptococcal virulence.
+Current approaches include those of biochemistry, cell and molecular biology, and genetics; studies also include image-based analysis of host-pathogen interactions and computational analyses.

 Daniel Goldberg, MD, PhD